tuhinpal/amazon-api/README.md

 - Not making excessive requests to Amazon website
 - Not interfering with Amazon’s website or services
 - Not using Amazon’s trademarks or logos
+- Advertisement in this repository are not tested, please use them at your own.

 **Are you from Amazon? and want to take down this project?** Sure, I will happy to do that.
 Well, see the new version of the project was written just to test, how fast I can write a production ready scraper (BTW it took 3 hours only).
 So my mission was accomplished.
 Just create an issue and I will make this project private.